Insights & Resources

 Before going live, run tests with a small set of transactions.
 Validate that transactions import correctly, fees are posted to the right accounts, taxes are calculated properly, and settlement deposits match bank records.
 Testing helps surface edge cases like refunds, partial refunds, or currency conversions.

-Use rules to auto-categorize common transactions: sales from certain product lines, subscription payments, or refunds.
+Use rules to auto-categorize common transactions: Sales from certain product lines, subscription payments, or refunds.
 Tagging transactions with classes, locations, or projects can provide richer reporting.
 Automation reduces the need for manual corrections and improves reporting accuracy.

 Payment fees and refunds must be tracked separately from gross revenue.
 Create clear workflows for posting refunds and for offsetting fees against revenue or expense accounts.
 Define how to record disputed transactions and chargebacks so they don’t distort income figures until resolved.